fallen-icarus/cardano-loans/README.md

         - `loanOutstanding` == `loanPrincipal` * (1 + `loanInterest`)
         - `totalEpochPayments` == 0
         - `loanId` == `sha2_256( offer_utxo_tx_hash ++ offer_utxo_output_index )`
-    - It must have enough relative collateral to equal the `loanPrincipal`.
+    - It must have enough relative collateral to equal the `loanPrincipal`. **This check is skipped for unsecured loans.**
     - It must have exactly 1 Borrower ID with the token name matching `borrowerId`, 1 Active beacon with the token name "Active", 1 loan asset beacon with the token name matching `assetBeacon`, and 1 Loan ID beacon with the token name matching `loanId`.